ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 | 7FFE0000 | User shared data |
 | 80000000 | Kernel memory |

+You can notice that OllyDbg does not detect dynamic heap blocks automatically.
+You can use HeapMemView utility to clarify base addresses of all heap segments.

 ## Variables Searching

-TODO: Check

 Task of searching a specific variable in the application's memory can be divided into three subtasks:

 1. Find a segment which contains the variable.
 2. Determine a base address of this segment.
 3. Determine an offset of the variable inside the segment.

+TODO: Offset of the variable can be constant too.

 Most probably, the variable will be kept in the same segment in each application's launch.
 Storing the variable in a heap is only one case when an owning segment can vary.
 It happens because of dynamic heaps creation mechanism.
 Therefore, it is possible to solve first task by analyzing application's memory in a run-time manually and then to hardcode the result into a bot application.
 The other two tasks should be solved by the bot application each time at startup.